Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Abstract

 \section{Abstract}

-Urban venues serve as arenas for social mixing, where individuals from different socioeconomic backgrounds share space during daily activities.
-While residential and activity-space segregation have been extensively studied, less is known about how public transit infrastructure shapes the spatial structure of social mixing at specific locations.
-This study examines how transit accessibility influences visitor diversity at points of interest (POIs) in nine cities in Sweden and the United States (New York, Washington DC, Atlanta), using mobile phone GPS traces and aggregated foot traffic data in 2024.
+Urban venues serve as arenas for social mixing, where individuals from different socioeconomic backgrounds share space with one another during daily activities.
+While residential and activity-space segregation have been extensively studied, less is known about how the spatial structure of cities, particularly public transit infrastructure, shapes the geography of social mixing at specific locations.
+This study examines how transit accessibility associates with visitor diversity --- the compositional heterogeneity of visitors sharing a venue, used here as an indicator of social mixing potential --- at points of interest (POIs) in nine cities in Sweden and three cities in the United States (New York, Washington DC, Atlanta).
+Using mobile phone GPS traces from Sweden and aggregated foot traffic data from the US in 2024, we compute visitor diversity indices based on the birth background composition of visitors' home neighborhoods.
 We employ spatial regression models and geographically weighted regression (GWR) to test whether transit catchment diversity, the socioeconomic heterogeneity of populations reachable by public transit, predicts visitor diversity, and the spatial heterogeneity of this relationship.
-Transit catchment diversity is a consistent positive predictor of visitor diversity across nearly all cities, with the strongest effects in large metropolitan areas and where transit links demographically distinct neighborhoods.
-However, the relationship is much more spatially clustered in US cities, where transit-mixing hotspots emerge in peripheral, lower-diversity areas, whereas in Swedish cities diversity is more spatially diffuse and hotspots occur in already-diverse neighborhoods, suggesting that transit compensates for local homogeneity in the former but amplifies existing diversity in the latter.
-These results suggest that transit infrastructure functions as a spatial bridge, channeling diverse populations to common destinations and reshaping the geography of social mixing in urban space, particularly for venues located farther from city centers and in less-dense areas.
+Transit catchment diversity positively predicts visitor diversity across nearly all cities, but this association is robust only in the largest metropolitan areas; in smaller Swedish cities, the coefficient attenuates to insignificance once geographic catchment composition, centrality, and venue density are controlled, indicating that the transit-specific contribution is most detectable where alternative pathways to visitor diversity are limited.
+Transit--diversity hotspots tend to occur not in already diverse venues, but in lower-diversity POIs with lower commercial density in both countries' cities, greater distance from transit in the US cities, and greater centrality in Sweden.
+These results are consistent with transit infrastructure playing a bridging role in the spatial distribution of visitor diversity, with transit-accessible population composition associated with more diverse co-presence at urban venues.

 \keywords{social mixing \and transit accessibility \and spatial segregation \and points of interest \and geographically weighted regression \and urban mobility}